triole/sam/readme.md

 a string alteration machine to ease string processing in shell scripts

 Flags:
   -h, --help    Show context-sensitive help.
-  -V, --version-flag    display version

 Commands:
   align      align string
   bool       return bool value; returns 'true' on: 1, enable, enabled, on, true;
-            returns 'false' on everything else; case insensitive calc      evaluate mathematical expressions case      convert string case color     display color code list, input can be hex or rgb encode    encode string to hash      calculate hash of a string path      get parts of a file path tidy      tidy string, replace multiple occurences of spaces or path separators by a single one trim      remove part of a string
+             returns 'false' on everything else; case insensitive calc       evaluate mathematical expressions case       convert string case color      display color code list, input can be hex or rgb encode     encode string to hash       calculate hash of a string path       get parts of a file path tidy       tidy string, replace multiple occurences of spaces or path separators by a single one trim       remove part of a string version    display version

 Run "sam <command> --help" for more information on a command.
 ```